 Folders selected for synchronization have a hidden .sync/Archive directory inside.
 This directory stores old versions of updated or deleted files: if a remote agent updates a file, other agents move their local copies to Archive.
 Archive can be a good source to restore unintentionally deleted files or their previous version.

 Archive's behavior is configured in Profile:

 - Max archive file size (MB): the max size of a file that will be moved to Archive.
 Increase it if you work with big files.
 Bear in mind that this will require much storage space to keep the files' versions.

 - Max archive file age (days): number of days a file remains in Archive until automatically removed for good.
 The longer it's kept, the longer it takes storage space.
 Decreasing this value makes sense on limited storages.
 You can manually clear Archive every now and then so as not to wait for automatic deletion.

 Archive on mobile devices works the same way but has the following peculiarities:

 From system's point of view renaming is deleting old_filename and creating new_filename.
 Hash of the file remains the same.
-When a remote agent renames a file, other agents can process it through Archive: move old_filename to Archive (ones it's deleted on remote agent) and instead of re-downloading the new_filename, take it out from the Archive.
+When a remote agent renames a file, other agents can process it through Archive: move old_filename to Archive (once it's deleted on remote agent) and instead of re-downloading the new_filename, take it out from the Archive.
 It saves time and network bandwidth.

 Archive in Synchronization job